status-im/market-proxy/market-fetcher/README.md

 # Market-Fetcher

-Go application that caches token lists from CoinGecko and price updates from Binance, providing a REST API for accessing token and price data.
+Go application that provides cached cryptocurrency data with real-time price updates via REST API.
+The service fetches token lists and market data from CoinGecko, price updates from Binance WebSocket, and offers CoinGecko-compatible endpoints with intelligent caching.

 ## Features